XSLiuLab/tumor-immunogenicity-score/README.md

 ## Acknowledgement

-We thank all the referees for providing valuable comments to promote the quality of this manuscript.
+We thank all the reviewers for providing valuable comments to promote the quality of this manuscript.
 We thank the authors and participating patients of immunotherapy publications for providing the data for this analysis.
 Thank TCGA project for making cancer genomics data available for analysis.
 Thank members of Liu lab for helpful discussion.
 This work was supported in part by the Shanghai Pujiang Program (16PJ1407400), The National Natural Science Foundation of China (31771373), and startup funding from ShanghaiTech University.

-## Citation

-If you use data, results or conclusion from this work, please cite:

-*Antigen presentation and tumor immunogenicity in cancer immunotherapy response prediction, __Nature Communication__* (**Under Review**)

 ## LICENSE